 The following are the limitations on qualifiers:

-- It is very important that a qualifier not exist in more than one setting group.
+- It is important that a qualifier does not exist in more than one setting group.

-If you remove settings from the setting group, they will remain on the client but any read-only settings will be changed to readable.
-If you remove a whole setting group, all the settings in that setting group will remain on the client but any read-only settings will be changed to readable.
+If you remove settings from the setting group, they remain on the client, but any read-only settings are changed to readable.
+If you remove a whole setting group, all the settings in that setting group remain on the client, but any read-only settings are changed to readable.

-If you change the value of a non-read-only setting and then end user has modified the setting, your update will not be applied, unless you also change the setting to read-only.
+If you change the value of a non-read-only setting and then user has modified the setting, your update is not applied, unless you also change the setting to read-only.